finos/code-scanning/README.md

 The `build.gradle` file defines a (commented) dependency on `struts2` version 2.3.8, which contains the CVE that led to the (famous) [equifax hack](https://nvd.nist.gov/vuln/detail/cve-2017-5638).
 By uncommenting it, the build is expected to fail, assuming that CVEs are not suppressed by the `allow-list.xml` file, used to manage false positives.

-The GitHub action can be copied from [here](.github/workflows/gradle.yml) into your repo under `.github/workflows/cve-scanning.yml`.
+The GitHub action can be copied from [here](.github/workflows/gradle.yml) into your repo under `.github/workflows/cve-scanning.yml`; make sure to adapt the code to your [project layout](#project-layout).

 ### Scala (with SBT)